-Commissioner Stodden would like the Commission to consider revising the Trust Law to permit the settlor of an irrevocable living trust to petition the court for removal of a trustee.
+At the July meeting, the Commission opened consideration of a proposal to revise the Trust Law to permit the settlor of an irrevocable living trust to petition the court for removal of a trustee.
+This matter was postponed until the September meeting so that the banks and bar associations would have additional time to consider any potential problems, particularly tax issues.
+The remainder of this memorandum repeats material in Memorandum 88-51 on the agenda for July.
+Comments from interested persons will follow in a later supplement.

 Probate Code Section 15642 governs removal of trustees in the following terms: